What Are SD-WAN and Its Open-Source Building Blocks?

 The Horizontal Layers Required for a Modular SD-WAN

 The networking infrastructure layer is what makes it possible to create secure tunnels between the branches themselves and between them and the cloud, build the network in various topologies (full mesh, hub and spoke, and any combination of these), and manage it from one central location.
-This also requires the implementation of routing protocols and managing the complete lifecycle of the solution, including SW upgrades, availability, and health checks.
+This also requires the implementation of routing protocols and managing the complete lifecycle of the solution, including software upgrades, availability, and health checks.

-What Is SD-WAN?
-Or, More Specifically, What Is a Modular SD-WAN?
+What Is Modular SD-WAN?

 Moreover, we see cases in which an enterprise will have different technical and budget requirements for different branches.
 The requirements for a small branch are not the same as those of a large HQ office or private cloud.